Short-Term Rentals Frequently Asked Questions

 (Note: Any statutory changes made during the 2024 legislative session will not appear in the General Laws on the General Assembly’s website until the end of 2024.)

-The registration will be good for two (2) calendar years upon issuance or renewal.
+The registration will be good for one (1) calendar years upon issuance or renewal.

 For example, a registration issued on Jan.
 1, 2023, will expire on Dec.
 31, 2024.